 What does the data say about older workers and training?
 According to the Labour Force Survey, 23% of people over 50 took part in some job-related training over the past three months, compared with 31% of employees under 30 and 27% of middle-aged workers.
 There are three reasons which can explain the difference.

-First, employers are generally less likely to offer training to older workers than younger ones.
+First, employers are generally less likely to offer training to older workers than to younger ones.
 Decisions to focus training resources on younger people is rarely described in ageist terms, but may be framed as a way to support ‘future generations’ of workers.
 Employers sometimes assume that investing in older workers’ training is not as good an investment as providing training for younger staff.
 However, this may not necessarily be the case.
 Older workers, on average, stay in their jobs longer than younger ones, so employers have a longer period of time to see a return on the initial cost of training older staff.
 Further, many older workers are looking for training which builds on rather than replaces their existing skills sets.
 In many cases, refresher training can pay dividends in terms of improving the productivity of experienced staff.

 Second, older workers may not have the accreditation to take on new roles which bring opportunities to train.
 Older workers are less likely to have formal qualifications than younger ones which might hold them back in terms of taking training and career development generally.
 Access to higher education has increased over the past half century.
 Today, XX% of 25 year olds have at least an undergraduate degree, as opposed to XX% of people over 50.
 While the increased access to higher education is a good thing, rising standards for qualification mean that some older workers may feel passed over for new career and learning opportunities in favour of younger colleagues.
 Skills attained through work experience can be difficult for employers to quantify and they may use qualifications as a proxy for being able to do a job or take on a new challenge.